YosefLab/destvi_utils/docs/release_notes/index.rst

 Release notes
 =============

-This is the list of changes to destvi-utils between each release.
-Full commit history is available in the `commit logs <https://github.com/YosefLab/destvi-utils/commits/>`_.
+This is the list of changes to destvi_utils between each release.
+Full commit history is available in the `commit logs <https://github.com/YosefLab/destvi_utils/commits/>`_.

 Version 0.1
 -----------